bamlab/dev-standards/backend/django/getting-started.mo.md

 from .models import Book, Author

-# The inline would list for every author the books he made
+# The inline would list for every author the books they made
 class BookInline(admin.TabularInline):
     model = Book
     readonly_fields = (